|Finance will be mailing exemption renewal letters the week of September 15, 2014. The filing deadline is January 5

 Every Borough-Block-Lot with a partial or full Not-For-Profit Exemption is required to file a renewal each year in order to continue receiving the exemption.

-For the 2014/15 Tax Year, Finance launched an online renewal system to make filing an exemption renewal quicker and easier.
+You can renew your exemption using the online renewal system.
 We mailed all Not-For-Profit organizations letters which contained a User Name and Password to log in to the renewal system.

 Changes to a Property receiving a Not-For-Profit Exemption